-This chapter describes the optional procedure to integrate Entrust KeyControl and Entrust nShield HSM for establishing a hardware root of trust for all encryption keys.
+This chapter describes the procedure to integrate Entrust KeyControl and Entrust nShield HSM for establishing a hardware root of trust for all encryption keys.
 This also describes how the KeyControl Admin Key is protected in the HSM.

-The combined solution facilitates regulatory compliance with a FIPS 140-2 Level 3 and Common Criteria EAL4+ root of trust.
+These procedures are optional but the combined solution facilitates regulatory compliance with a FIPS 140 Level 3 and Common Criteria EAL4+ root of trust.